pardot/api-docs/docs/kb/api-version-4/prospects.md

 If using `batchCreate`, you'll need to provide a valid email address for each prospect.

-The `batchUpsert` endpoint allows the use of prospect IDs, CRM FIDs, and prospect Email Addresses as valid record identifiers.
+The `batchUpsert` endpoint allows the use of prospect IDs and CRM FIDs as valid record identifiers.
+If the request includes an email address but no ID or CRM FID, a prospect will be created with the email address.

 The `batchUpdate` endpoint allows the use of prospect IDs and CRM FIDs.
 Updating by prospect Email Address is not supported - a prospect ID or CRM FID is required as a valid record identifier.
 You may query by email address to get record identifiers.